EveryOneIsGross/ragTAG/README.md

 ## Abstract

 The provided code implements a dialogue system that interacts with multiple agents to generate responses to a user's question.
 It uses OpenAI's API for natural language processing tasks.
-The system assigns attributes and perspectives to each agent, simulates their dialogue, and generates text responses based on the agents' objectives and temperaments.
-The responses are converted into speech and saved as MP3 files.
+The system assigns attributes and perspectives to each agent, simulates their dialogue, and generates text responses based on the agents' personality and temperaments.

 ![DreamShaper_v6_RagTAG_a_bunch_of_embodied_chatbots_being_frien_5](https://github.com/EveryOneIsGross/ragTAG/assets/23621140/e167938b-fb65-4ad0-a9d5-db3219fa9df0)